sfera-labs/iono-pi-kernel-module/README.md

 # Iono Pi kernel module

-Kernel module for using [Iono Pi](https://www.sferalabs.cc/iono-pi/), the Raspberry Pi based industrial PLC, via sysfs files.
+Kernel module for using [Iono Pi](https://www.sferalabs.cc/product/iono-pi/), the Raspberry Pi industrial PLC, via sysfs files.

 For example, from the shell: